Earth Day 2020: How Kids Can Help The Planet This Month

 11. And most importantly … get out in nature!

-Take your child to the park and point out various birds and animals.
-Hike a local trail and teach them about the plants or trees along the way.
+If it's safe to do so in your community, take your child to the park and point out various birds and animals.
+Hike a local trail (from a safe social distance of course) and teach them about the plants or trees along the way.
 Go out in your backyard to catch butterflies, ladybugs, or fireflies (before setting them free, of course).
 The more your child learns about nature, the more they’ll grow to appreciate all living things—and the more they’ll want to help protect them.